tournantdev/blog/posts/development-notes-breadcrumb.md

 ];
 ```

 This functionality is provided by the [@tournant/dynamic-anchor](https://www.npmjs.com/package/@tournant/dynamic-anchor) component.
+The complications of building this are worthy a post on its own, I will update this post as soon as it is written.

+### Microdata

+Schema.org compatible [BreadcrumbList microdata](https://schema.org/BreadcrumbList) is embedded into the markup.
+Hence this breadcrumb is discoverable by third parties and they are able to use this data, e.g. in displaying it in a search results page.

+That’s it.
+Happy crumbling.
+Team Tournant